Edric-Matwiejew/more_with_bash/README.md

 typically displays several dotfiles.

-The most notable of these is perhaps '.bashrc'.
+The most notable of these is perhaps `.bashrc`.
 This dotfile is 'sourced' whenever a new Bash session is launched (e.g. when the terminal window is opened).

-To have 'del' avaliable whenever we start a terminal session we can append,
+To have `del` avaliable whenever we start a terminal session we can append,

 	. ~/recycle_bin/recycle_bin.sh

-to '.bashrc'.
+to `.bashrc`.

-## 12. Aliases
+## 17. Aliases

 Aliases are user-defined commands built out of a sequence of terminal commands; with them, we can define 'shortcuts' to longer commands.